-Welcome to the National Portrait Gallery’s 2012/2013 programmes for schools and colleges
+Welcome to the National Portrait Gallery’s 2013/2014 programmes for schools – bookings open Monday 10 June 2013

-Bring your school face-to-face with history and contemporary culture at the National Portrait Gallery this year.
-The National Portrait Gallery places learning at its heart, using the medium of portraiture to increase students’ and teachers’ understanding of the men and women who have and who are contributing to the culture, identity and rich diversity of Britain.
+Bring your class face-to-face with history and contemporary culture at the National Portrait Gallery this year.
+The Gallery places learning at the heart, using portraiture to increase students’ and teachers’ understanding of the men and women who have and who are contributing to the culture, identity and rich diversity of Britain.

 WebQuests: Interactive resources for schools from nine national museums.
 New Henry VIII webquest for KS3

 A project encouraging young artists with opportunities to gain insights from past BP Portrait Award artists.